-We’re not talking about the kid dream of the sitter who just gives them candy all day, of course.
-Rather, it’s important to consider the kids’ preferences.
+We’re not talking about the “dream sitter,” who just gives them candy all day, of course.
+Rather, it’s important to consider kids’ preferences.
 After all, the children are the ones who will be spending the most time with the babysitter.
-If parents ask them about their opinions, it will help kids feel like a part of the process and get them excited about the new caregiver.
+If parents ask their kids’ opinions, it helps them feel part of the process and gets them excited about the new caregiver.
 And when sitters consider the children’s desires, as well as the parents’, they’ll find it easier to create a connection with the kids they care for.

-Here are nine things children might want in a sitter.
+Here are nine things children might want in a babysitter:

-“Kids want their babysitters to be creative and talkative extroverts who will relate to their level of play and do fun activities,” says Robert Nickell, aka Daddy Nickell, a father of seven and founder of Daddy & Co.
-Having a sitter who just sits and texts on her phone should get a quick thumbs down from kids — and parents.
+“Kids want their babysitters to be creative and talkative extroverts who will relate to their level of play and do fun activities,” says Robert Nickell, an entrepreneur and father of seven.
+Having a sitter who just sits and texts on their phone should get a quick thumbs down from kids — and parents.

 It’s no secret that kids love to play.
 So a sitter who is willing to play how your kids want to play is a must.
 Kids like people who aren’t afraid to be silly.
-“Without a doubt my son loves it when the babysitter plays with him, is relaxed and willing to do most any task (even goofy ones),” says Kelli Bhattacharjee, a blogger at Freebie Finding Mom.
+“Without a doubt my son loves it when the babysitter plays with him, is relaxed and willing to do most any task (even goofy ones),” says Kelli Bhattacharjee, owner of Freebie Finding Mom.